StarAmy/BreedingOverhaul/README.md

 			Fertilized Large Ostrich Egg, which hatch 1-2 new baby ostrich (normal or male)* Fertilized Large Dinosaur Egg, which hatch 1-2 new dinosaurs (normal or male)*

-        * In development; probably going to be a 1.1.0 feature
+        * In development; probably going to be a 1.2.0 feature

         	Blue Mayonnaise, a new artisan good made from blue eggs and large blue eggs.
 			Golden Mayonnaise, a new artisan good made from golden eggs and large golden eggs.
 			Ostrich Mayonnaise, a new artisan good made from ostrich eggs and large ostrich eggs.

+		As of the 1.1.0 update, two new bigcraftables, the Manure Composter and the Genetic Extractor, have also been added to assist in object processing.

 6. [PFM] Breeding Overhaul Object Rules adds processing rules for all the new objects.

-    The recycling machine now produces:
+    The manure composter now produces:

         	Manure = Quality Fertilizer

+    The genetic extractor now produces:

         	Cow Horn = Cow DNA
         	Goat Horn = Goat DNA
         	Sheep Horn = Sheep DNA